 First Book: You frequently post pictures on social media of your dinner-time doodles and other occasions in which you’re creating art from whatever is on hand.
 How else do you incorporate art into your everyday life?

 Mo: Drawing and Doodling are two distinct activities.

-Drawing is a planned event with a desired outcome (I want this drawing to look like a previous drawing of Piggie and has to be funny, or sad, or silly).
+Drawing is a planned event with the desired outcome (I want this drawing to look like a previous drawing of Piggie and has to be funny, sad, or silly).
 Frankly, a good drawing takes practice, revision, and dedication to the craft of putting lines on paper.

 Doodling is a free-form opening of your head and your hand to discover new things.
 It has no goal outside of the joy of the process, the surprise, the moment.

 While perhaps not everyone can spend their days drawing, doodling is essential to recharging the soul.
 It’s fun!

 First Book: Who do you think would win a karaoke sing-off – Gerald, Piggie, or the Pigeon?